Chris has a Master's degree in engineering and uses his knowledge to write about a variety of topics from an analytical perspective.

-A linear regression equation takes the same form as the equation of a line and is often written in the following general form: y = A + Bx
+A linear regression equation takes the same form as the equation of a line, and it's often written in the following general form: y = A + Bx

-Where ‘x’ is the independent variable (your known value) and ‘y’ is the dependent variable (the predicted value).
+Here, ‘x’ is the independent variable (your known value), and ‘y’ is the dependent variable (the predicted value).
 The letters ‘A’ and ‘B’ represent constants that describe the y-axis intercept and the slope of the line.

 The image at right shows a set of data points and a “best fit” line that is the result of a regression analysis.
 As you can see, the line does not actually pass through all of the points.
 The distance between any point (observed or measured value) and the line (predicted value) is called the error.
 The smaller the errors are, the more accurate the equation is and the better it is at predicting unknown values.
 When the errors are reduced to their smallest level possible, the line of ‘best fit' is created.